Phase 1B – Southern Tinamba Modernisation

 What is the proposed pipeline alignment?

 We plan to optimize the pipeline route by following the existing channel alignment in some areas and going through new areas to balance operational efficiency, customer service and cost.
 We will discuss fine-tuning the alignment along with the location of new infrastructure (e.g. outlets) during the customer consultation process.
-During the pipeline design project, we tested many alignments and combinations and believe we have arrived at the most efficient and economical option.

 What is the capacity of the pipeline?